-Food Standards Australia New Zealand (FSANZ) provides us with advice on which imported foods pose a medium or high risk to public health.
+Food Standards Australia New Zealand (FSANZ) publishes advice on which imported foods pose a medium or high risk to public health.
 When this advice is received, we:

 - determine appropriate measures to manage the risks identified by FSANZ